Adaptive Shivers Sort: An Alternative Sorting Algorithm: Introduction

 \paragraph{Contributions}

 We propose a new natural merge sort, which we call \cASS.
-As advertised above, we will identify this algorithm with its run merge policy. \cASS is a blend between the algorithms \TS and \SS; the purpose being to borrow nice properties from both algorithms.
-As a result, the merge policy of \cASS is extremely similar to that of \TS, which means that switching from one algorithm to the other should be essentially costless: it would require changing only a dozen lines in the code of Java, and no unforeseen decrease in performance.
+As advertised above, we will identify this algorithm with its run merge policy. \CASS is a blend between the algorithms \TS and \ShS; the purpose being to borrow nice properties from both algorithms.
+As a result, the merge policy of \cASS is extremely similar to that of \TS, which means that switching from one algorithm to the other should be essentially costless, since it would require changing only a dozen lines in the code of Java.

-\cASS is a $3$-aware algorithm, which is stable and enjoys an optimal $n\H + \O(n)$ upper bound on its merge cost.
-In particular, this algorithm is also online, like every $k$-aware algorithm, and it runs in time $\O(n + n\H)$.
-Hence, \cASS appears as optimal with respect to all the criteria mentioned in Figure~\ref{fig:prop:sort}; it is the first known $k$-aware algorithm with a merge cost of $n\H + \O(n)$, thereby answering a question left open by Buss and Knop in~\cite{BuKno18}.
-Moreover, and due to its simple policy, the complexity proof of \cASS is very simple as well; below, we propose a short, self-contained version of this proof.
+\CASS is a $3$-aware algorithm, which is stable and enjoys an optimal $n\H + \O(n)$ upper bound on its merge cost.
+Hence, \cASS appears as optimal with respect to all the criteria mentioned in Table~\ref{fig:prop:sort}; it is the first known $k$-aware algorithm with a merge cost of $n\H + \O(n)$, thereby answering a question left open by Buss and Knop in~\cite{BuKno18}.
+Moreover, and due to its simple policy, the running time complexity proof of \cASS is simple as well; below, we propose a short, self-contained version of this proof.

-Then, still aiming to compare \PoS and \cASS, we investigate their \emph{best-case} merge costs.
-It turns out that the merge cost of \PoS, in every case, is bounded between $n \H$ and $n (\H+2)$, these bounds being both close and optimal for any stable merge sort; at the same time, the merge cost of \cASS is only bounded above by $n(\H + \Delta)$, where $\Delta = 24/5 - \log_2(5) \approx 2.478$, which is slightly suboptimal.
-Hence, we design a variant of \cASS, called \LASS, which loses the online property, but whose merge cost also enjoys an $n (\H+2)$ upper bound.
+Then, still aiming to compare \PeS, \PoS and \cASS, we investigate their \emph{best-case} merge costs.
+It turns out that the merge cost of \PoS, in every case, is bounded between $n \H$ and $n (\H+2)$, these bounds being both close and optimal for any stable merge sort.
+The merge cost of \PeS is only bounded from above by $n (\H+3)$; this is slightly worse than \PoS, and thus we will not discuss this algorithm below.
+Similarly, the merge cost of \cASS is only bounded from above by $n(\H + \Delta)$, where $\Delta = 24/5 - \log_2(5) \approx 2.478$, which is also slightly worse than \PoS.
+Hence, we design a variant of \cASS, called \LASS, which is not $3$-aware, but whose merge cost also enjoys an $n (\H+2)$ upper bound.

 Finally, we further explore the question, raised by Buss and Knop in~\cite{BuKno18}, of the optimality of $k$-aware algorithms on \emph{all} arrays.
 More precisely, this question can be stated as follows: for a given integer $k$ and a real number $\varepsilon > 0$, does there exist a $k$-aware algorithm whose merge cost is at most $1+\varepsilon$ times the merge cost of any stable merge cost on any array?
 We prove that the answer is always negative when $k = 2$; for all $k \geqslant 3$, the set of numbers $\varepsilon$ for which the answer is positive forms an interval with no upper bound, and we prove that the lower bound of that interval is a positive real number, which tends to $0$ when $k$ grows arbitrarily.